 Some of the most satisfying summer activities don’t involve being in a group.
 One example of enjoyable solo summer activity is going to the park and enjoying a great book.
 You can also people watch from a local coffee shop or eatery that has an outdoor patio.
 Additionally, you can attend free community events, church festivals, or other gatherings solo.
 Doing so may be a great way to meet new people and make friends.

 #6 – Exercise

 Exercise not only provides a flood of dopamine and other natural “feel good” chemicals to the brain and body, it can also be a great way to meet new people that have healthy lifestyles and mindsets.
 Many communities may have informal running or biking clubs that you can join.
-If your fitness levels increase, you could sign up for a half-marathon, zombie run or enter in Tough Mudders.
+If your fitness levels increase, you could sign up for a half-marathon, zombie run,s or enter Tough Mudders.
 Additionally, you can take advantage of the local scenery by hiking, rock climbing, or even taking your dog for a stroll.

 #7 – Get Crafty or Creative

 One of the most time-tested and effective ways to keep busy while having fun is by doing some arts and crafts.
 Scrapbooking became popular several years back, which is a great activity for those who take or have a lot of pictures and need something other than a shoebox to keep them in.
 However, individuals who don’t find scrapbooking to be that appealing can choose from a wealth of other options for expressing or exploring one’s creativity, whether it’s in painting, sketching with charcoal, sculpting with modeling clay, sewing quilts or clothes, making collages, refinishing and repurposing old furniture, and so on.